Honest Review of Elite Blog Academy

-Elite Blog Academy or EBA is opening up for registration again, and while I already have one review here, I thought I'd post up a more singled out and direct review here.
-Why?
-So there's more than one post out there that isn't affiliated with EBA.
+Elite Blog Academy or EBA is opening up for registration again, and I thought I'd post up a more singled out and direct review here.
+Please note: I am not an affiliate, so there's that.

 An honest review of Elite Blog Academy

 Elite Blog Academy is (pulled straight from the EBA site):